Accredited Child Counselling & Accredited Trauma Therapy

 In addition to one-to-one work, I have during this time facilitated what must be hundreds of non-directive and single-issue self-development groups.
 Groups might consist of 2 - 15 young people identified as exhibiting one or more of a variety of social, emotional and/or behavioural difficulties and sessions last for 1 hour.
 Despite sometimes finding the Group dynamic challenging, members of the groups tend to find the experience stimulating and rewarding.
 Groups are facilitated within a similar code of ethics as that used in individual work.
 I have also much experience with teaching students on specifically prescribed courses e.g. anger management, assertiveness, feelings.
 Evidence of effectiveness can be arranged to cover the individual counselling, the groupwork and the specific-issue courses.
 I also provide training to staff on specific issues relating to working with children and young people more effectively.

 I have been a guest lecturer/workshop facilitator at local universities, and private and charity-funded counselling organisations.
 I regularly deliver trainings to the staff and management of local therapeutic children's homes.
 My counselling experience with children supports my fully qualified and ACCREDITED member status within the BACP (www.bacp.co.uk) and a member of the Children & Young People (CYP) (www.bacpcyp.org.uk).
-I am ACCREDITED to provide EMDR trauma therapy to children & adolescents.
+I am qualified to the Advanced Level (II) and fully ACCREDITED to provide EMDR trauma therapy specifically to children & adolescents, over and above being accredited to provide adult treatments.

 Accredited EMDR treatment for Child & Adolescent; and CBT for Children

 I am an EMDR Europe practitioner, qualified and accredited to work with both adults and children.
 EMDR and CBT (see Home Page for descriptions and links) are effective therapies for the treatment of trauma.
-Specific child trainings help the therapist deliver the most ethical and effective trauma-focused treatment he/she can.
+A specific child EMDR core-training, and later an EMDR Advanced training, help me to deliver the most ethical and effective trauma-focused treatment I know.
 These therapies can be very effective when combined with play and art therapy techniques.
 Where clients might not have the language skills or inclination to describe their experience, a drawing or the use of models or clay can be used to access the memory, which can then be processed out using standard trauma focused protocol.
 Where appropriate, body sensations can be used.
 The location of feelings in the body is as useful, if not more useful, than any spoken [interpreted] description.
-Parents can often be involved too (where appropriate) in stabilizing the child through relaxation techniques and psycho-education in the preparation phase, and indeed in delivering the bi-lateral stimulation (tapping, eye movements (EMs), etc) during the desensitization & reprocessing phases.
+Parent/carers can often be involved too (where appropriate) in stabilizing the child through relaxation techniques and psycho-education in the preparation phase, and indeed in delivering the bi-lateral stimulation (tapping, eye movements (EMs), etc) during the desensitization & reprocessing phases.
 Experience with working therapeutically with children has resulted in an intervention that is both dynamic and creative.
 Young people can process out trauma at an incredible rate with the correct assessed intervention and therapeutic relationship.
 It is always a pleasure and a privilege to be a part of such a relationship.

 I am CAF (Common Assessment Framework) and Lead Professional trained by West Sussex County Council.
 CAF is a generic assessment for children with additional needs, which can be used by practitioners across all children's services in all local areas in England.
 CAF aims to help early identification of need, promote coordinated service provision and reduce the number of assessments that some children and young people go through.
 CAF is a holistic, multi-disciplinary and integrated way for families and professionals to work together.
 The Lead Professional's role can include: